cfpb/design-system/docs/pages/banners.md

           researchers, historians, and the public.
     variation_group_name: Types
 eyebrow: Alerts
-title: Banner
+title: Banner notification
-description: Banner notifications alert users as to the state of content on a page.
-Banner notifications appear at the top of the page content just under the header bar and span the full width of the page.
-Banner notifications highlight high priority information about the status of the content on the page.
+description: Banner notifications highlight high-priority information that is not specific to an immediate task.
+Banner notifications appear at the top of the page content below the header bar and span the full width of the page.
 use_cases: >-
-  Banner notifications highlight important information about the status of the content on the page.
+  Banner notifications highlight high-priority system or product level information.

   #### When to use

-  * Use the banner notification for instances where communicating the status of webpage content is of primary importance
+  * Use the banner notification when highlighting high-priority system or product level information that is not related to a specific task

   #### When other options are better

-  * Use the in-page (or inline) notification when calling out important page content or alerting users to information that is relevant to the task at hand
+  * Use the in-page (or inline) notification when calling out important page content or when alerting users as to information that is relevant to the task at hand
 behavior: >-
   ### Placement

-  * Banner notifications appear below the header bar and span the full width of the page.
+  * Banner notifications appear below the header bar and span the full width of the page
 related_items: "[N﻿otifications](https://cfpb.github.io/design-system/component\
   s/notifications)"
 last_updated: 2020-01-28T15:55:47.394Z